kaush4l/Indigo/README.md

 ### Running using command line

-Navigate to the backend folder of the project
+Navigate to the root folder of the project
 ~~~
 $ mvn clean install // To build the project
 $ java -jar target/Indigo-<version-number>.jar // To run the project from the jar file(Didn't mention main class as there is only 1)